Graph-ICS/Graph-ICS/readme.md

 Objects are useful for the interaction with the user, the GraphMic user interface is conceded on QML, in GraphMIC it makes possible to:

-Represent filters and images using nodes the user can drag on the Editor pane (using customs objects).
+- Represent filters and images using nodes the user can drag on the Editor pane (using customs objects)
-Create a data flow between the created nodes connecting them using edges.
+- Create a data flow between the created nodes connecting them using edges.
 Interact to mouse and key events like user inputs.
-Allow the user to change the filter values on a filter node and apply the filter with these new values by clicking on it.
+- Allow the user to change the filter values on a filter node and apply the filter with these new values by clicking on it.
 #### 1.2.
 C++ Model

-Each filter node represents a C++ Class defined as Filter, each filter class is registered as QML Object on the main function so it can be instantiated as QML Object.
-For more information go here.
+Each filter node represents a C++ Class defined as **\<ClassName\>Filter** , each filter class is registered as QML Object on the main function so it can be instantiated as QML Object.
+For more information go [here](http://doc.qt.io/qt-5/qtqml-cppintegration-exposecppattributes.html)

 A typical filter class declaration will be showed on the Figure 1 : Typical filter declaration, here the ItkDiscreteGaussianFilter.

-The **Q_OBJECT** macro tells the compiler this class implements its owns signals and slots, so the meta object compiler moc need to run at first.
+- The **Q_OBJECT** macro tells the compiler this class implements its owns signals and slots, so the meta object compiler moc need to run at first
-The **Q_PROPERTY** macro will be used to tell the compiler the variables to be read through a given get method, write through a given set method and the changes will be notified using the given method next the NOTIFY macro The **Q_INVOKABLE** macro allows functions to be called from QML objects.
+- The **Q_PROPERTY** macro will be used to tell the compiler the variables to be read through a given get method, write through a given set method and the changes will be notified using the given method next the NOTIFY macro
+- The **Q_INVOKABLE** macro allows functions to be called from QML objects

 <center>
 	<img src="doc/Readme_DeveloperGuide/1.PNG" />